A Monopoly round is a great addition to any quiz.

-With these Monopoly trivia questions and answers, I’ve also included an explanation with some fun facts that your friends and family should find interesting.
+With these Monopoly trivia questions and answers, I’ve also included an explanation with some fun facts, and a tie-break question.

 Q1.
 What colour are the houses and hotels in Monopoly?